lingaoliu105/lingaoliu105.github.io/_posts/2024-09-09-arch-linux-vs-ubuntu-choosing-the-right-linux-distribution-for-you.md

 Arch uses **Pacman**, a lightweight yet powerful package manager that supports binary packages.
 It's known for its simplicity and speed.
 The official repositories are well-maintained, but if you need software not included there, Arch also has the **Arch User Repository (AUR)**—a community-driven repository where users can submit PKGBUILD files to build packages from source easily using helpers like `yay` or `paru`.

 Ubuntu uses **APT (Advanced Package Tool)** along with `.deb` packages.
-APT is robust and well-documented, making it easy to install software from Ubuntu’s extensive repositories.
+APT is robust and well-documented, making it easy to install software from Ubuntu's extensive repositories.
 Additionally, Ubuntu supports third-party PPAs (Personal Package Archives), which allow developers to distribute newer or niche software outside of official channels.

 In short:
 - Arch gives you more control over package installation through Pacman + AUR.